dstojanov8/worldwise/README.md

 2. Map.module.css - Check to see how css is set with :global(function())
 3. PageNav.global.css - Also check to see css and :global
 4. Map.jsx - All map functionality (positioning, moving based on selected city,Popup text).

+# User Authentication usually works in three steps

+1. Get user Emai and Password from a login form and check with an api endpoint if the password for the given user is correct.
+2. If the credentials are actualy correct we then redirect the user to our main aplication and we save the user object in our state.
+3. We NEED to protect our application from unauthorized access, from users that are not currently logged in.

 # React + Vite